Diversity, Equity & Inclusion at UCCS

 We are dedicated to equitable access and opportunity by creating an inclusive learning and work environment that weaves diversity, equity, and inclusion (DEI) into the full fabric of the UCCS community.

-We are believing in fostering a culture of inclusion through active, intentional, and ongoing engagement with diversity in which all members of our campus community feel an authentic sense of belonging and can thrive.
+We believe in fostering a culture of inclusion through active, intentional, and ongoing engagement with diversity in which all members of our campus community feel an authentic sense of belonging and thrive.

 We embrace a climate of belonging that centers holistic community engagement and supports the mental health and well-being of all our community members, including students, staff, and faculty with diverse intersecting backgrounds, identities, abilities, and cultures.